+ What is Provided?

 + What Should I Wear on the Farm?

 You will need light, loose-fitting cotton clothes, things you don’t mind getting very dirty.
-Strong shoes or boots are often necessary, but we will provide you with rubber boots for farm work.
-Take precautions with the sun, even when it is cloudy it is easy to get burnt – use sun block and a wide brimmed hat (we have a few provided on a 1st come, 1st served basis).
+Strong shoes or boots.
+Take precautions with the sun, even when it is cloudy it is easy to get burnt – use sun block and a wide brimmed hat.
 A long sleeved shirt is good to protect your arms from grass cuts and insect bites, especially during certain activities such as cutting pasture for the horses.

 Women shouldn’t wear bikini tops (even though it’s hot!) in the community, especially not to walk to and from the road.
 Be aware that Machismo is alive in Ecuador, as in most of Latin America.
 It is generally harmless teasing, but can be avoided to a certain extent by dressing modestly.